Working Tax Credit information

 The childcare must be registered with Ofsted and can include childminders, day nurseries, pre schools, breakfast clubs, after school clubs, out of school activity clubs and holiday playschemes.

-You may also be eligible to claim Free childcare for 2 year olds (FEET) at your childcare provider if your annual income is up to £16,190.
+You may also be eligible to claim Funded early education for two year olds (FEET) at your childcare provider if your annual income is up to £16,190.

 If you are receiving childcare vouchers from your employer it can affect your entitlement to tax credits.
 By reducing your salary you may be entitled to a higher element of the Working Tax Credit but this could reduce your entitlement to the childcare element of the credit.